Lingchi: History

 Under later emperors, lingchi was reserved for only the most heinous acts, such as treason, a charge often dubious or false, as exemplified by the deaths of Liu Jin, a Ming dynasty eunuch, and Yuan Chonghuan, a Ming dynasty general.
 In 1542, lingchi was inflicted on a group of palace women who had attempted to assassinate the Jiajing Emperor.
 The bodies of the women were then displayed in public.
 Reports from Qing dynasty jurists such as Shen Jiaben show that executioners' customs varied, as the regular way to perform this penalty was not specified in detail in the penal code.

 Lingchi was also known in Vietnam, notably being used as the method of execution of the French missionary Joseph Marchand, in 1835, as part of the repression following the unsuccessful Lê Văn Khôi revolt.
 An 1858 account by Harper's Weekly claimed the martyr Auguste Chapdelaine was also killed by lingchi but in China; in reality he was beaten to death.

-Lingchi became a Incredibly common punishment during the Qing dynasty as the Manchu court attempted to force the country to submit through fear.
+Lingchi became an incredibly common punishment during the Qing dynasty as the Manchu court attempted to force the country to submit through fear.

 As Western countries moved to abolish similar punishments, some Westerners began to focus attention on the methods of execution used in China.
-As early as 1866, the time when Britain itself moved to abolish the practise of hanging, drawing, and quartering from the British legal system, Thomas Francis Wade, then serving with the British diplomatic mission in China, unsuccessfully urged the abolition of lingchi.
+As early as 1866, the time when Britain began to abolish hanging, drawing, and quartering, Thomas Francis Wade, then serving with the British diplomatic mission in China, unsuccessfully urged the abolition of lingchi.
 Lingchi remained in the Qing dynasty's code of laws for persons convicted of high treason and other serious crimes, but the punishment was abolished as a result of the 1905 revision of the Chinese penal code by Shen Jiaben.